 These are excellent starting points and are the synthesizing sources mentioned on page 1.
 Again, pay heed to the lists of references.

-The Busse Library also maintains a Desktop Reference collection of websites similar to the materials held in a print reference section.
+The Busse Library also maintains collections of websites in the library research guides similar to the materials held in a print reference section.
 This permits you 24 hour access to online reference works.

 3. Periodical Indexes.
-Paper, CD-ROM and online databases index and sometimes abstract large collections of citations of literature published throughout the world.
+These databases index and sometimes abstract large collections of citations of literature published throughout the world.
 It is important to select the correct database(s) for the topic under investigation.
 Busse Library subscribes to many electronic periodical indexes and full-text article databases.
 These are accessed on campus from the databases' directory webpage.

 Periodical indexes often have lists of subject headings or a thesaurus which alert the user to the terms used in that particular database for the subjects included.
 The terms used may vary considerably from database to database.
 Use them.
 Electronic periodical indexes can also be searched by keywords.

 Most databases will have some information on most topics.
 However each database indexes a segment of the available literature.
 Some databases cover specific topics more thoroughly because of the periodicals included.
 Compare your findings as you go along.

 4. Newspaper Indexes.
 Some periodical indexes include citations to newspaper articles and full-text articles.
 There are also databases which are only of newspapers.
 Many short and unsupported articles are indexed from newspapers, so it pays to analyze the citation carefully.

 5. Government Publications.
 The various governments and governmental agencies around the world produce and store vast amounts of primary and secondary source material on every imaginable topic.
 They also produce synthesizing documents in the form of censuses, statistical compilations, etc. The Busse Center Library collects some government publications which are integrated into the Reference and regular Circulating Collections.
 There are also many governmental websites linked to pages in the library research guides.